You need two things to get a job:

 I told you at the beginning to get out of the resume mindset.
 That’s because the average job gets 250 resumes submitted.
 Oh, and 85% of all jobs are filled by someone who didn’t even submit a resume.

 In other words, the resume isn’t winning you jobs.
 It’s a nice to have, mostly used to reference during interviews.
 A bad resume might get you rejected, but a great resume won’t win you a job.

 Send them something better.

-Create a skills profile to showcase your work, projects, and personality.
+Create a basic pitch to showcase your work, projects, and personality.
 Better yet, research the company and create a project just for them.
 Send them a slide deck detailing what you did and how you would do more of it if they hired you.
-Send a video pitch telling them how excited you are by their company and the opportunity to work there.
+Send a targeted pitch telling them how excited you are by their company and the opportunity to work there.
 Show them you care!